French invasion of Russia: Battle of Borodino

-By this point the Russians had managed to draft large numbers of reinforcements (volunteers) into the army, bringing the Russian army to their peak strength in 1812 of 904,000, with perhaps 100,000 in the vicinity of Moscow—the remnants of Kutuzov's army from Borodino partially reinforced.
+By this point the Russians had managed to draft large numbers of reinforcements (volunteers) into the army, bringing the Russian army to their peak 1812 strength of 904,000, with perhaps 100,000 in the vicinity of Moscow.

 Both armies began to move and rebuild.
 The Russian retreat was significant for two reasons: firstly, the move was to the south and not the east; secondly, the Russians immediately began operations that would continue to deplete the French forces.
 Platov, commanding the rear guard on September 8, offered such strong resistance that Napoleon remained on the Borodino field.
 On the following day, Miloradovich assumed command of the rear guard, adding his forces to the formation.

-On 8 September the Russian army began retreating east from Borodino.
-They camped outside Mozhaysk.
+On 8 September, the Russian army began retreating east from Borodino and camped outside Mozhaysk.
 When the village of Mozhaysk was captured by the French on the 9th, the Grande Armée rested for two days to recover.
 Napoleon asked Berthier to send reinforcements from Smolensk to Moscow and from Minsk to Smolensk.
-The French Army began to move out on September 10 with the still ill Napoleon not leaving until the 12th.
+The French Army began to move out on September 10, with an ill Napoleon not leaving until the 12th.
 Some 18,000 men were ordered in from Smolensk, and Marshal Victor's corps supplied another 25,000.